API Reference

 • (9): MISSING

-String: X,X,X,X,X,X where X is an individual QC Flag value for the following tests:
+String: Z,X,X,X where Z is the rollup flag and X is an individual QC Flag value for the following tests:

-- Gap Test
+- No Target Test

 - Gross Range Test

-- Forecast (Neighbor) Test
+- Boundary Test

-Deployment Type: Over Land; qc_level = 2
+qc_level = 2

-String: Y,X,X,X where Y is the value of the boolean status flag reflecting whether the QC process has been reapplied to the dataset at the end of the day, and X is an individual QC Flag value (i.e. 1, 3, 4, or 9) for the following tests:
+String: Z,X,X,X,X,X where Z is the rollup flag and X is an individual QC Flag value for the following tests:

 - Spike Test